 Download Practice Book

 A dialogue box named “New Name” will open.
-Inside Name: field type any appropriate name.
+Inside Name: enter a name.
 Refers to: is filled by default.
 Click on OK.
 The range C5:C14 is now named as Age_Range.

 Inside the dialogue box named “New Formatting Rule” select Use a formula to determine which cells to format.
-Under Format values where this formula is true:, type the following formula:
+Under Format values where this formula is true:, enter the following formula:

 =C5:C14>AVERAGE(Age_Range)